 return internalGet(field);

-the maximum of the given calendar field for the time value of this Calendar
+could have, given the time value of this

 int fieldValue = getLeastMaximum(field);